One of Ukraine’s earliest IT companies

 UAVs for reconnaissance

-Volunteer project — software for unmanned aerial vehicles in the ATO zone
+Volunteer project — software for unmanned aerial vehicles operating in the ATO zone

 2015